27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 The Xochimilco neighborhood is a very pretty and colorful area to walk around.
 It is very photogenic because there is quite a bit of street art around there.

-People go there to see the Xochimilco arches, the cobblestone streets, and the aqueduct, and also because this neighborhood is where Rufino Tamayo, one of the most outstanding Mexican artists, was born.
+People go there to see the Xochimilco arches, the cobblestone streets, and the aqueduct, and also because Rufino Tamayo, one of the most outstanding Mexican artists, was born in this neighborhood.

 This is my favorite neighborhood by far.
 I love to stay there when I go.
 This neighborhood is even more colorful than Xochimilco.

-There are many murals, chocolate shops, coffee places, small boutique hotels, and restaurants.
+Many murals, chocolate shops, coffee places, small boutique hotels, and restaurants exist.
 Honestly, this is the perfect place for an Instagram photoshoot.
 It’s idyllic.

 In 2019 Jalatlaco was included in the Time Out magazine list of the 50 coolest neighborhoods in the world.

-Throughout history, this temple has been the stage of many different historical events.
-During the “reforma times” (part of Mexican history that gives place to the “birth” of a liberal party against the clerical powers) it served the military in different ways, then Porfirio Diaz (Oaxacan and Mexican dictator) gave it back to the church.
+During the “reforma times” (part of Mexican history that gives place to the “birth” of a liberal party against the clerical powers), it served the military in different ways, then Porfirio Diaz (Oaxacan and Mexican dictator) gave it back to the church.

-At the temple, you can hire a local guide to talk to you about the architecture, the history, the altarpieces, and its magnificent vault.
+At the temple, you can hire a local guide to talk about architecture, history, altarpieces, and a magnificent vault.

 The museum is impressive!
 It consists of 14 rooms that take you through the history of the state of Oaxaca.